Tonawanda town employee charged with DWI, fired after street sweeper tips over on 290

-A Town of Tonawanda employee who was operating a town street sweeper when it tipped over on the I-290 expressway was charged with driving while intoxicated and fired following the crash late last week, authorities said today.
+A Town of Tonawanda employee who was operating a town street sweeper when it tipped over last week on the I-290 expressway was charged with driving while intoxicated and was later fired, authorities said Wednesday.

 Town police say Roger D. Murphy, who worked in the Highway Department and once ran for highway superintendent, was at the wheel of a 2020 Freightliner sweeper truck about 10:30 a.m.
 Friday on the westbound 290, near the Colvin Avenue exit, when the accident took place.